What Is Pity Sex?

 10. The overall status of your relationship seems shaky

 You might be confused about your feelings and might feel that your relationship is not standing on firm ground.
-Therefore you might use sex to keep the relationship going.
+Therefore, you might use sex to keep the relationship going.
 You won’t refuse your partner’s sexual advances and end up having mercy sex.
 Trust us, having sex out of pity to keep the relationship going is not a good idea.

 Being merciful in the relationship and making an effort to make it work by having pity sex with your partner is not such a bad idea.
 However, you have to avoid using sex as a way to divert attention from the real problems you are facing in your relationship.

 Communicate with your partner and make him/her aware of your sexual likes and dislikes.
 You both have to work together to come out of the zone of pity sex and try to have a successful sexual life.
-You may have developed a distaste of sex or started looking at it as a chore more than a fulfilling, pleasurable act because your partner doesn’t know their way around your body.
+You may have developed a distaste for sex or started looking at it as a chore more than a fulfilling, pleasurable act because your partner doesn’t know their way around your body.
 Or is too focused on their own gratification to care about yours.

 Once you have discussed the matter, think about ways in which you can spice up your sex life.
 Consider buying sex toys such as vibrators, nipple clamps, butt clips with which you can heighten the pleasure quotient.
 Similarly, if you experience painful intercourse due to a lack of arousal, keeping a bottle of lube handy can be a lifesaver.